rest-for-physics/framework/README.md

 These instructions will get you a copy of the project up and running on your local machine.
 Additional details can be found in the [documentation](doc/Chapters/2-installing-rest.md)

 ### Downloading REST
-The recommended way to download a copy of REST will be *clonning it* using the corresponding git command.
+The recommended way to download a copy of REST will be *cloning it* using the corresponding git command.

 The following commands will download the master branch to the `rest-framework` directory including all public submodules (libraries, packages, etc).